aws-samples/fargate-game-servers/README.md

 # License

-This example is licensed under the Apache 2.0 License.
+This example is licensed under the MIT-0 License.
 See LICENSE file.